Make Literary Magic Logo: Purple book with turquoise quill pen and golden flying figure emerging from the ink.

 Book a free discovery call with me today

-to learn how I can help with your story and see if we make a good creative team.
+to learn how I can help with your story and to find out if we make a good creative team.

-watercolor image of witch with pale skin, red lips, orange hair, and crescent moons and stars in her hair.
+Watercolor image of white woman with orange hair, rosy cheeks, red lips, and crescent moons and stars in her hair

 Story Coaching

-Imagine working with someone who knows your story and characters almost as well as you do and can help you work through every doubt, roadblock, and plot hole your novel encounters.
+Imagine working with someone who knows your story and characters almost as well as you do and can help you work through every doubt, roadblock, flat character, and plot hole your story encounters.

 Working with an editor who really cares about your story as much as you do and provides helpful feedback as you write saves you loads of time and frustration.